dreadwrr/Recentchanges-Linux/README.md

-Repo is updated to 6.2.0 with new changes and will release after testing: <br><br>
+Repo is updated to 6.2.0 changes and will release after testing: <br><br>
 Python watchdog service <br>
 ![Alt text](https://i.imgur.com/Wvi4JrH.png) <br>
 when xRC is on all new files are listed in /tmp/file_creation_log.txt <br><br>